nevtemu/crew-positions-3/README.md

 * __Cargo flights support__ has been completely removed.
 They are not rostered to crew any more.
 If you happened to get one, it still can be processed via “List only” option.
 * __Script would not work__ if information fetched is incomplete or missing entirely.
 This is common on reserve, when many duties missing crew or aircraft data.
 Minimum requirement for script to work is to have crew information (registration, type of operation can be manually input).
 Also commonly known that script will fail if crew complement altered at higher grades: FG1 pulled out as GR2 and PUR pulled out as CSV etc. For this cases I suggest to use "List only" option.

+## Known issues

+* __Supy__.
+App will most probably identify that you have supy and alert you.
+However, from available data there is no reliable way to say that someone is supy: it is not always most junior crew (supy have their own grade, but shown in Gr2 list with experience 2 months).
+I suggest to check via their roster or crew with pre-allocated position on KIS and then change their position manually.
+*__Aircraft mismatch__.
+If you have 3 class crew and different aircraft (2 class aircraft one way, 3 class aircraft return).
+Even if move Fg1s to Y, still 2 class B773 has no CSV in J, so it is very confusing for algorithm.
+I'm planing to look into the issue, but for now suggest just to use "List only" feature and do what you like.

 ## How to use?

 #### For ![Windows](src/readme-icons/windows.svg) Windows and  ![Chrome](src/readme-icons/chrome.svg) Chrome users: